 What can I expect from the initial nutrition consult?

 Much of our first session will be spent getting to know your health status, eating habits and nutrition concerns for you and/or your child.
 We’ll discuss what you hope to achieve through nutrition counseling and together come up with personalized goals, as well as discuss our recommendations for getting you to them.
-Depending on what you need and how much time we have, we may provide meal planning strategies, food suggestions, nutrition education, supplement and/or lab testing recommendations.
+Depending on what you need and how much time we have, we may provide meal planning strategies, food suggestions to meet your nutrition goals, nutrition education, supplement and/or lab testing recommendations.
 Lastly, we’ll make a plan for follow-up appointments.
 Sustainable changes are a marathon and not a sprint and we find the most success with our clients when we build on goals over time.
-Every nutrition situation and concern is unique and if you have particular questions regarding yours, schedule a free phone call with us by using our online scheduler.
+Every nutrition situation and concern is unique and if you have particular questions regarding yours, schedule a free discovery call with us by using our online scheduler.

 How do I prepare for my initial nutrition consult?

 Once you have scheduled your initial nutrition consult (either by calling or using our online scheduler) you’ll receive an email from NW Pediatric and Family Nutrition that invites you to the portal in Simple Practice, electronic medical record system.
 We do need you to sign all the consent forms, complete the intake form and upload an insurance card 48 hours before your appointment in order to provide us enough time to review.

 Other helpful (but not required) information to bring with you includes the report from your most recent doctor’s visit, pediatric growth charts, any recent lab results, 3-day food log, and bottles of nutrition supplements regularly taken.
 You can ask your child’s pediatrician to fax us medical records and growth charts to 844-657-6439.

 Will health insurance cover nutrition counseling?